 9. Take a Fish Oil Supplement

 Fish oil supplements are high in essential fatty acids, which may help reduce symptoms in those with Raynaud’s, particularly primary Raynaud’s.
 In one small study, patients taking fish oil capsules daily were able to improve their tolerance to cold — they could be in the cold for longer periods before their symptoms developed.
-The researchers thought the effects were due to improvements in blood pressures in cold temperatures.
+The researchers thought the effects were due to improvements in blood pressure in cold temperatures.

 10. Avoid Caffeine and Alcohol